at Williams College

 Gordon, Nora, and Tara Watson, “School Choice and ‘Excess’ School Segregation: Does School Choice Policy Explain Which Districts Have Schools More Segregated than their Neighborhoods?,” in progress.

-Thompson, Kalee, and Tara Watson, Undocumented: The High Cost of Immigration Enforcement, in progress.
+Thompson, Kalee, and Tara Watson, Undocumented: The High Cost of Immigration Enforcement, University of Chicago Press, in progress.